robotpony/w42/trash/summer-of-code-finding-my-way-back-to-product.md

 Of course I still coded.
 Several projects emerged, each serving a different purpose:

 A family tree visualization tool started as scratching a personal itch.
 My family's history is complicated (whose isn't?), with half of my family rooted in Scotland and the other half indigenous to North America.
-In my research, I found hundreds of burrial locations, vaccination records, and conscription records.
+In my research, I found dozens of burial locations spread across continents, vaccination records, immigration records, and conscription records.
 I wanted to see the connections, not just list them.
+I wanted to map out where my people were from.

-Building it taught me something: I enjoyed the system design more than the implementation details.
+Building that family tree tool taught me something: I enjoyed the system design more than the implementation details.
+And it helps to be fascinated by the underlying topic.

 Interactive fiction systems came next.
 Not because I wanted to write games, but because they're perfect learning laboratories.
 State management, narrative flow, user agency; it's all there in miniature.
 Plus, debugging a broken story is more fun than debugging a broken form submission.